lojik-ng/docker-insanely-fast-whisper-api/README.md

 # docker-insanely-fast-whisper-api

 docker API with Auth for insanely fast whisper

+## Work in progress